danielctull/danielctull.github.com/_posts/2010-09-02-first-post.md

 ---
 layout: post
-title: Test Post
+title: Another Post
 ---

-Blog post
+This is another test post.